Purpose

 In the future, CySQL translation will cover most of the strict typing requirements automatically for users.

 Indexing in CySQL does not require a label specifier to be utilized.
-If the node property name
+If the node propertyname

 is indexed in CySQL,